Joseph A. Burke: Auxiliary Bishop of Buffalo

 On April 20, 1943, Burke was appointed titular bishop of Vita and the first auxiliary bishop of Buffalo by Pope Pius XII.
 He received his episcopal consecration at Saint Joseph Cathedral in Buffalo on June 29, 1943, from Archbishop Amleto Cicognani, with Archbishop Thomas Walsh and Bishop Edmund Gibbons serving as co-consecrators.
 Burke selected as his episcopal motto, "Let Your Will Be Done".

 Following the death of Bishop John A. Duffy in September 1944, Burke served as apostolic administrator of the diocese until the appointment of Bishop John O'Hara in March 1945.

 Bishop of Buffalo

 When O'Hara was later promoted to archbishop of Philadelphia, Burke was named to succeed him as the ninth bishop of Buffalo by Pius XII on February 9, 1952.
 He was the first native son of the diocese to become its bishop.
-His installation took place in Bufflao on April 30, 1952.
+His installation took place in Buffalo on April 30, 1952.

 During his 10-year administration, Burke gave his support to the Holy Name Society, missions, the Pre-Cana program, Puerto Rican migrants, and displaced persons.
 He also continued the expansion and construction of educational institutions, including St. John Vianney Seminary in East Aurora, New York.
 The Vatican elevated Burke to assistant at the pontifical throne in 1956.
 The Government of Italy honored him as a commander of the Order of Merit of the Italian Republic in 1960.